vkbo/novelWriter/docs/source/int_overview.rst

    This chapter explains the basics of how the application works and what it can and cannot do.

 :ref:`a_ui_project` – Recommended Reading
-   This chapter will give you a more detailed explanation of how you the user interface components to organise and view your project work.
+   This chapter will give you a more detailed explanation of how you can use the user interface components to organise and view your project work.

 :ref:`a_ui_writing` – Recommended Reading